leakyrelu/caarlos0.github.com/_posts/2017-03-04-distributed-locks-redis.md

 After that, we decided to also change all other apps using the previous version of our API.
-We opened pull requests for all of them, and there are still some apps' deployment to production pending, but, in a sandboxed environment they all worked very well.
+We opened pull requests for all of them, and there are still some apps' deployment to production pending, but, in a sandbox environment they all worked very well.

 [Redisson]: https://github.com/redisson/redisson